 And still there is something more: Dolorosa’s father wanted to go to Holland.
 His grandfather’s boss who was a Dutchman wanted to take him back to Holland as an adopted son but her grandfather refused, “This child is mine.
 You should not take it from me.”

 St Martin’s also had other radical ideas.
-They had real skeletons and bones everywhere and the lecturer who was an orthopedic surgeon every week explained about the muscles, the skeleton and the bones.
-We would analyze a model’s pose, gesture and movements.
+They had real skeletons and bones everywhere and the lecturer who was an orthopaedic surgeon every week taught them about the muscles, the skeleton and the bones of the human body.
+We would analyse a model’s pose, gesture and movements.
 We watched ballet to observe movement and the body.
-The reason I mastered the human figure is because I studied the human body at St Martin’s.”
+The reason I mastered the human figure is because I studied the human body so well at St Martin’s.”

-During her time at St Martin’s Dolorosa was able to travel around Europe especially to Italy and admire the sculptures.
-In terms of physical expression, she admired very much Alberto Giacometti whose art was very much influenced by Cubism and Surrealism.
-It is interesting to note that philosophical questions about the human condition played a significant role in the work of one of the most important sculptors of the 20th century.
+During her time at St Martin’s Dolorosa was also able to travel around Europe especially to Italy where she admired the sculptures very much.
+In terms of physical expression, she prized Alberto Giacometti whose art was very much influenced by Cubism and Surrealism.
+It is interesting to note that philosophical questions about the human condition played a significant role in the work of Giacometti who was one of the most important sculptors of the 20th century.

-At art school they studied Rodin and he has remained her reference but Dolorosa also highly respected the work of Käthe Kollwitz whose famous art works The Weavers and The Peasant War showed the effects of hunger and war on the working classes.
-Dolorosa was also fascinated by the work witty and thought provoking images of the Belgian Surrealist artist, René François Ghislain Magritte.
+At art school they studied Rodin and he has remained her point of reference but Dolorosa also highly respected the work of Käthe Kollwitz whose famous art works The Weavers and The Peasant War show the effects of hunger and war on the working classes.
+Dolorosa was also fascinated by the witty and thought provoking images of the Belgian Surrealist artist, René François Ghislain Magritte.
 His work which challenge preconditioned perceptions of reality has influenced pop art, minimalist art and conceptual art.